-Cause A fungus-like organism, Phytophthora ramorum, killing tanoaks, wild rhododendrons, and evergreen huckleberry in a few isolated spots just north of Brookings, OR, was found during the summer of 2001.
+Cause A fungus-like organism, Phytophthora ramorum, killing tanoaks, wild rhododendrons, and evergreen huckleberry in a few isolated spots just north of Brookings, Oregon, was found during the summer of 2001.
 There was also incidental leaf infection on salmonberry, cascara, myrtlewood, and poison oak (stem cankers).
 Federal and international quarantines have been established to prevent the spread of this pathogen in soil and infected plant material.
 Since the initial discovery, the disease is considered established and Oregon has focused on limiting spread in Curry County through early detection, monitoring, and eradication of symptomatic tanoak trees.
-Despite these efforts, the quarantine area in Curry County has expanded many times since 2001 from 9 sq. miles to over 500 sq. miles.
+Despite these efforts, the quarantine area in Curry County has expanded many times since 2001 from 9 sq miles to over 500 sq miles.
 The rate of disease spread increased most dramatically in 2014 requiring the quarantine area to nearly double in 2015.
+In 2015 a new outbreak was detected in the Cape Sebastian area.
+More recently, a new outbreak in the Port Orford area was found in 2021 on tanoak trees several miles outside the quarantine zone.
+Follow up surveys found over 100 infected trees and resulted in the treatment of 580 acres of forest land.
+This was considered a new introduction from the original outbreak and a new 3 sq mile emergency quarantine zone was established.
+Each of these three outbreaks was initiated by a different clone of the pathogen.

 Major impacts resulting from the spread of SOD include widespread death of tanoaks, loss of wildlife habitat, and increased soil erosion.
 Landowners in SOD areas also face increased wildfire risk, hazards from falling stems, and the loss of important landscape and heritage trees.
 Dying trees have been observed in urban and rural forests and woodlands.

-The disease was also discovered in a botanical garden landscape on the north end of Bainbridge Island, WA in 2015.
-Several plants were infected with the NA-1 clone including Camellia, Gaultheria, Mahonia, Pieris, Rhododendron, Vaccinium, Viburnum, and Vinca.
-It is suspected that the pathogen will persist and efforts are focused on containment to that island.
+The disease was also discovered in a botanical garden landscape on the north end of Bainbridge Island, Washington in 2015.
+Several plants were infected with the NA-1 clone including Camellia, Gaultheria, Oregon grape, Pieris, Rhododendron, Vaccinium, Viburnum, and Vinca.
+The pathogen was detected subsequently requiring additional efforts focused on containment.

 Symptoms Tanoak (and oak) trees appear to die rapidly, turning from an apparently healthy green to brown within a few weeks.
 Leaves may at first have a darkened petiole.
 Dead leaves may remain on trees for up to 1 year after tree death.
 The disease is characterized by brown or black discolored patches of bark on the lower trunk with an exudation of viscous sap from the bark.
 Bleeding usually is aboveground within 3 to 15 ft of the soil line.
 A sunken or flattened area may be observed below the bark.
 A distinctive dark-reddish canker margin can be seen in the bark and wood.
 (Many other Phytophthora species can also cause similar cankers on tanoak.)
 The new growth on young tanoaks may first look wilty or droopy.
 Bleeding is not always observed on infected tanoaks particularly if their stem diameters are small.
 Young stump sprouts from infected trees may have necrotic stems and infected leaves.